nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	export NODE_PATH=/usr/local/lib/node_modules

 Save and exit out of `nano` using control + O and control + X, and then type `source ~/.bash_profile` one more time to update your session.
-After that, you can treat yourself to your next cup of coffee because you now have the basic tools for working like the NPR news apps team.
+After that, you can treat yourself to a cup of coffee because you now have the basic tools for working like the NPR news apps team.
 Next up we'll be getting into the nitty gritty of working with the template, including things like [GitHub](https://help.github.com/articles/set-up-git) and [Amazon Web Services](http://aws.amazon.com/).

 # Appendices
 ## Appendix 1: Postgres and PostGIS
-We occasionally need to do work with geographic data for interactive maps.
-This requires some specialized tools.
+We occasionally make maps and analyze geographic information, so that requires some specialized tools.
 This appendix will show you how to install the Postgres database server and the PostGIS geography stack &mdash; which includes several pieces of software for reading and manipulating geographic data.
 We'll explain these tools a bit more as we install them.

 ### NumPy
 First, we need to install a Python library called NumPy.
 We don't use NumPy directly, but PostGIS uses it for making geographic calculations.